hammady/rails_client_checker/README.md

 ## About
 This gem was developed by Hossam Hammady at [Qatar Computing Research Institute, Data Analytics](http://da.qcri.org).

 Reach me at:
 * Twitter: {@hammady}[http://www.twitter.com/hammady]
 * Email: hhammady@qf[dot]org[dot]qa

+The browser compatibility checker is taken as is from [Browser-Update.org](http://browser-update.org) with minor modifications to fit in the gem workflow.

 ## License
 MIT